N. K. Sharma: Early life and career

 — —N. K. Sharma on Keeping it real,.

+In the 1990s, the group included actors like Piyush Mishra, Manoj Bajpai, Gajraj Rao, Ashish Vidyarthi and Shoojit Sircar.

+He has co-written the Hindi play Gagan Damama Bajyo based on the life of freedom fighter Bhagat Singh, with Piyush Mishra.

 “You must be interested in people if you want stories.
-Shakespeare lived before Marx, but he wrote working class stories.
+Shakespeare lived before Marx, but he wrote working-class stories.
 The Panchatantra was all about the triumph of good over evil and the desire to live.
 Stories are going to come back.
 Look at (Steven) Spielberg’s last four films.
 The spotlight will return to the actor,” - He told to The Hindu.